Already with an agency? Switch to Nina.care and get €500 discount with code SWITCH500

 What is the biggest advantage of having an au pair?

-E: I can imagine that too, because of course you have to get used to each other and you have one more person in the house to take into account.
-We often have to go outside when a supplier comes, and then this just brings a lot more peace.
+“Of course you have to get used to each other and you have one more person in the house to take into account.
+We often have to go outside when a supplier comes, and then this just brings a lot more peace.”

 esther and the family eating at the dinner table